PatrikWagnerUK/PatrikWagnerUK/README.md

 ## Patrik Wagner :wave:
 Hello, hello!
-I am a Junior Data Scientist with a background in Sales & Marketing.
+I am a Data Scientist with a background in Sales & Marketing.
 Looking to collaborate on data related projects.

 ### Interested In:
 - 👀 Computer Vision